-- the key features of the draft rule - the rule making test for changes to the NER - the more preferable rule test - the assessment framework for considering the rule change request - the Commission's consideration of the more preferable draft rule against the national electricity objective (NEO).
+- the rule making test for changes to the NER - the assessment framework for considering the rule change request - the Commission's consideration of the more preferable final rule against the national electricity objective - the key features of the final rule.

-Further information on the legal requirements for making this draft rule determination is set out in Appendix B.
+Further information on the legal requirements for making this final rule determination is set out in Appendix B.